I know you don't understand it, despite my heroic efforts to explain this.

 They caricatured Mitt Romney as the most mean-spirited, vicious, lying criminal, near felon, didn't care about somebody's wife day.

-A hundred and eighty degrees from the truth.
+180 degrees from the truth.

 The media knew it was happening.

-Romney didn't respond to it because he's busy raising money at that moment.
+Romney didn't respond to it because he's busy raising money at that moment in order to run ads later on in the campaign.

-The convention was the only effort that was made to refute any of that, but but they didn't say, by the way, what you're hearing about me isn't true.
+But they didn't say, by the way, what you're hearing about me isn't true.

-They just brought person after person after person up to testify what essentially a great charitable nice guy Romney is and hope that it spoke for itself.
+They just brought person after person after person up to testify what essentially a great, charitable, nice guy Romney is and hope that it spoke for itself.

-But there is no uh antidote.
+But there is no antidote.

 And see, we are kind of hamstrung because we don't think we have to lie about the Democrats.